mattdelaune/Retail_RFM_Analysis/README.md

 - **Actionable Insight:** Invest in strategies to nurture New Customers, moving them into higher value segments over time.
 Develop win-back campaigns aimed at Lost Customers to regain their business, focusing on addressing their previous pain points and offering compelling incentives.

-## Further Analysis and General Insights
+## Further Analysis, General Insights, and Stakeholder Recommendations

 ### Recency Insights
 - The majority of customers have made recent purchases, indicating high engagement.